 - In a medium bowl, whisk flour, baking powder and salt until combined.
 Set aside.

-- Using a stand mixer fitted with the paddle attachment (preferred) or a hand mixer, beat sugar, oil, eggs, egg whites, and extracts until fully combined (about one full minute).
+- Using a stand mixer fitted with the paddle attachment (preferred) or a hand mixer, beat sugar, oil, eggs, egg whites, and extracts until combined.
 Add the sour cream and beat until combined.
 Add half of the flour mixture, beating until just combined.
-While still beating, slowly add milk, then the remaining flour mixture, scraping the sides and bottom of the bowl as needed.
-Mix the batter fully, but be careful not to overmix it.
+While still beating, slowly add milk, then the remaining flour mixture.
+Scrape the sides and bottom of the bowl as needed.
+Be careful not to overmix it.

 - Using a hand mixer, or stand mixer fitted with the paddle attachment, beat butter and half of the powdered sugar until well-combined (starting out the mixer low and increasing to medium-high).
-Slowly add the remaining powdered sugar (while beating), followed by extracts and 1 tablespoon cream (plus salt, if using).
+Slowly add the remaining powdered sugar (while beating), followed by extracts and 1 tablespoon half and half (plus salt, if using).

 - Turn the mixer to medium-high and beat well for 1-2 minutes.
-Continue to add more cream, a little bit at a time, if needed.
-Alternately, add a little more powdered sugar, if needed.
+Add more half and half, a little bit at a time, if needed to thin.
+Alternately, add a little more powdered sugar, if needed to thicken.
 Beat well after each addition.
-Depending on how thick you want the frosting, you can easily adjust the consistency by adding more powdered sugar (to thicken) or more cream (to thin).